Hooks Reference

 session_id, transcript paths, working directory, and other context. - Dual signaling via exit codes and JSON payloads to mirror Claude Code semantics.

-/hooksCLI panel for reviewing and approving any configuration changes before they take effect.- Individual hook processes time out after 60 seconds so one slow script will not block the rest.
+/hooksCLI panel for reviewing and approving any configuration changes before they take effect, ensuring safety.- Individual hook processes time out after 60 seconds so one slow script will not block the rest.

 CodeBuddy Code stores hook configuration inside your settings files: